pweingar/FoenixMgr/Readme.md

-# C256MGR: A command line tool for connecting to the C256 Foenix Debug Port
+# FoenixMgr: A command line tool for connecting to the Foenix debug port

-C256MGR can be used to send binary and Intel HEX files to the C256 or to read memory from the board.
-It is a python script that uses the debug port protocol to control the C256 remotely.
+FoenixMgr can be used to send binary and Intel HEX files to the Foenix or to read memory from the board.
+It is a python script that uses the debug port protocol to control the Foenix remotely.
 Currently, the debug port supports seven actions: stop the processor, restart the processor, read memory, write memory, erase the flash memory, program the flash memory, and retrieve a version code.

+## Installation

+NOTE: To run FoenixMgr, you will need Python3 installed on your system.
+There are a couple of required libraries listed in `requirements.txt`.
+You can use Python's `pip` utility to install the required packages automatically using the command line:

+`pip install -r requirements.txt`

+FoenixMgr has been recoded from the C256Mgr original to be more flexible.
+One of the new features is that only one copy of the scripts are necessary on the system, where the old C256Mgr really needed to be included with every project.
+To get this to work, once you have copied the FoenixMgr project to your system, you will need to define an environment variable `FOENIXHOME`, which is the directory that contains this repository.
+The batch file tools will look for the Python scripts using that variable, and the Python scripts will look for the configuration file in that folder as well (although it can look for the configuration file in other folders as well... see below).

-## C256mgr.py Script
+## Configuration File

-The core of the tool is the c256mgr Python script.
-It takes an `c256.ini` file with three initialization tags:
+The core of the tool is the FoenixMgr Python script.
+It takes an `foenix.ini` file with three initialization tags:

 * `port`, which is the name of the serial port to use for connecting to the debug port
 * `labels`, which is the path to the 64TASS LBL file for this project.
 * `address`, which is the default address (in hex) for any binary transfers.
+* `flash_size`, which is the required size of a flash binary file
+* `chunk_size`, which is the size of the data packet to send over the debug port
+* `data_rate`, which is the bit rate to use in communicating over the debug port
+* `timeout`, which is the amount of time (in seconds) to allow before timing out the serial connection

-All three settings can be over-ridden by command line options.
+The setting `port`, `labels`, and `address` can be over-ridden by command line options.

+FoenixMgr will look for the configuration file in your current directory, in your user home directory, or in the directory indicated by the environment variable `FOENIXHOME`.

 ## Command Line Arguments

 To list the available serial ports on your computer:
-`c256mgr --list-ports`
+`FoenixMgr/fnxmgr --list-ports`

-To get the revision code of the C256's debug port:
+To get the revision code of the Foenix's debug port:
-`c256mgr --port <port> --revision`
+`FoenixMgr/fnxmgr --port <port> --revision`

 To send a hex file:
-`c256mgr --port <port> --upload <hexfile>`
+`FoenixMgr/fnxmgr --port <port> --upload <hexfile>`

-To send a binary file to a location in C256 RAM:
+To send a binary file to a location in Foenix RAM:
-`c256mgr --port <port> --binary <binary file> --address <address in hex>`
+`FoenixMgr/fnxmgr --port <port> --binary <binary file> --address <address in hex>`

-To reflash the C256 flash memory (NOTE: the binary file must be 512KB in size, and the address is used as a temporary location in C256 RAM to store the data to be flashed):
+To reflash the Foenix flash memory (NOTE: the binary file must be exactly `flash_size` long, and the address is used as a temporary location in Foenix RAM to store the data to be flashed):
-`c256mgr --port <port> --flash <binary file> --address <address in hex>`
+`FoenixMgr/fnxmgr --port <port> --flash <binary file> --address <address in hex>`

 To display memory:
-`c256mgr --port <port> --dump <address in hex> --count <count of bytes in hex>`
+`FoenixMgr/fnxmgr --port <port> --dump <address in hex> --count <count of bytes in hex>`

-If you have a 64TASS label file (*.lbl), you can provide that as an option and display the contents of a memory location by its label:
+If you have a 64TASS label file (`*.lbl`), you can provide that as an option and display the contents of a memory location by its label:
-`c256mgr --port <port> --label-file <label file> --lookup <label> --count <count of bytes in hex>`
+`FoenixMgr/fnxmgr --port <port> --label-file <label file> --lookup <label> --count <count of bytes in hex>`

-If you have a 64TASS label file (*.lbl), you can provide that as an option and display the contents of a memory location by deferencing the pointer at a location in the label file:
+If you have a 64TASS label file (`*.lbl`), you can provide that as an option and display the contents of a memory location by deferencing the pointer at a location in the label file:
-`c256mgr --port <port> --label-file <label file> --deref <label> --count <count of bytes in hex>`
+`FoenixMgr/fnxmgr --port <port> --label-file <label file> --deref <label> --count <count of bytes in hex>`

 The count of bytes is optional and defaults to 16 ("10" in hex).

 ```
-usage: c256mgr.py [-h] [--port PORT] [--label-file LABEL_FILE] [--count COUNT]
+usage: fnxmgr.py [-h] [--port PORT] [--label-file LABEL_FILE] [--count COUNT]
                      [--dump ADDRESS] [--deref LABEL] [--lookup LABEL]
                      [--revision] [--flash BINARY FILE] [--binary BINARY FILE]
                      [--address ADDRESS] [--upload HEX_FILE]

 Manage the C256 Foenix through its debug port.